cs1707/ngDuoshuo/readme.md

 ###ngDuoshuo
-an duoshuo directive for angularjs
+A duoshuo directive for angularjs

 ###usage
 ####Add the script to your app